-- Paul Hamlyn Library is located in the Peter John building at the Ealing site and is open 24/7 during term-term. - The Reading site library is on the 9th Floor of Fountain House in Reading, providing support to the College of Nursing, Midwifery and Healthcare, open 8.00am-6.30pm Monday-Friday.
+- Paul Hamlyn Library is located in the Peter John building at the Ealing site and is open 9am-9pm, Monday to Saturday during term-time. - The Reading site library is on the 9th Floor of Fountain House in Reading, providing support to the College of Nursing, Midwifery and Healthcare, open 8.00am-6.30pm Monday to Friday.